 - Math Menu (just right math time)

 Launch/Number Sense Routines, Main Lesson and Closure are aspects of a balanced math block that includes differentiated experiences that are based on students' needs and readiness.
 These routines have various access points to content and provide student choice with the expression of their products and processes.
 One key foundation of this differentiated structure promotes student agency within an equity culture.
 This Launch image below exemplifies differentiation through its low floor and high ceiling design.
 Within this number sense routine, all students have access points, are given opportunities to collaborate, engage in shared sense-making and learn from each other.
-More information and free resources can be found on the All Learners Network website.
+There are many free math resources on the All Learners Network website.